Buchenwald concentration camp: Female prisoners and overseers

 The number of women held in Buchenwald was somewhere between 500 and 1,000.
 The first female inmates were twenty political prisoners who were accompanied by a female SS guard (Aufseherin); these women were brought to Buchenwald from Ravensbrück in 1941 and forced into sexual slavery at the camp's brothel.
 The SS later fired the SS woman on duty in the brothel for corruption; her position was taken over by "brothel mothers" as ordered by SS chief Heinrich Himmler.

 The majority of women prisoners, however, arrived in 1944 and 1945 from other camps, mainly Auschwitz, Ravensbrück, and Bergen Belsen.
 Only one barracks was set aside for them; this was overseen by the female block leader (Blockführerin) Franziska Hoengesberg, who came from Essen when it was evacuated.
-All the women prisoners were later shipped out to one of Buchenwald's many female satellite camps in Sömmerda, Buttelstedt, Mühlhausen, Gotha, Gelsenkirchen, Essen, Lippstadt, Weimar, Magdeburg, and Penig, to name a few.
+All the women prisoners were later shipped out to one of Buchenwald's many female satellite camps such as at Sömmerda, Buttelstedt, Mühlhausen, Gotha, Gelsenkirchen, Essen, Lippstadt, Weimar, Magdeburg, and Penig.
 No female guards were permanently stationed at Buchenwald.

-Contrary to popular opinion, the notorious "Bitch of Buchenwald" Ilse Koch never served in any official capacity at the camp, nor ever acted as guard.
+Despite popular opinion, Koch never served in any official capacity at the camp, nor ever acted as guard.
 In total, however, more than 530 women served as guards in the vast Buchenwald system of subcamps and external commands across Germany.
 Only 22 women served/trained in Buchenwald, compared to over 15,500 men.